 Payroll expense is all compensation earned by an employee or a self-employed individual.
-Compensation is defined as salaries, wages, commissions, bonuses, net earnings and incentive payments, whether based on profit or otherwise, along with fees, tips and any other form of remuneration earned for services rendered, whether paid directly or through an agent, and whether in cash or in property or the right to receive property.
+Compensation is defined as salaries, wages, commissions, bonuses, net earnings and incentive payments, whether based on profit or otherwise, as well as fees, tips and any other form of remuneration earned for services rendered, whether paid directly or through an agent, and whether in cash or in property or the right to receive property.

-Profits are a share of net income earned for services rendered from a partnership, limited liability company, business trust or S corporation, after providing for all costs and expenses incurred in the conduct thereof, determined either on a cash or accrual basis in accordance with accepted accounting principles and practices, and including any amount treated as net earnings from self-employment for services rendered.
+Profits are a share of net income earned for services rendered from a partnership, a limited liability company, a business trust or S corporation, after provision for all costs and expenses incurred in the conduct thereof, determined either on a cash or accrual basis in accordance with accepted accounting principles and practices, and including, but not limited to, any amount treated as net earnings from self-employment for services rendered.